python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 There are 4 easy needed steps to make this happen

 1. Navigate to the **Python Help System** category.

 ![Python help system category](/static/images/content/help_channels/help-system-category.png)
-2. Open the **python-help** forum channel.
+3. Open the **python-help** forum channel.
-3. Click on the **New Post** button in the top-right corner.
+4. Click on the **New Post** button in the top-right corner.
 ![New post button](/static/images/content/help_channels/new-post-button.png)
-4. Choose a brief title that best describes your issue, along with a message explaining it more in details, and **post** it.
+5. Choose a brief title that best describes your issue, along with a message explaining it more in details, and **post** it.
+Note that you can also choose one or more tags which can help attract experts of that tag easily.

+![Create new post](/static/images/content/help_channels/new-post-form.png)

 Be sure to [ask questions with enough information](../asking-good-questions) in order to give yourself the best chances of getting help!
-![Create new post](/static/images/content/help_channels/new-post-form.png)

 At this point you will have the **Help Cooldown** role which will remain on your profile until you close your newly created post.
 This ensures that users can only have one post at any given time, giving everyone a chance to have their question seen.